 AAUP’s Policy Documents and Reports

-The AAUP’s Policy Documents and Reports presents in a convenient format a wide range of policies.
+AAUP’s Policy Documents and Reports present in a convenient format a wide range of policies.
 The current edition, the eleventh, includes basic statements on academic freedom, tenure, and due process; academic governance; professional ethics; research and teaching; online and distance education; intellectual property; discrimination; collective bargaining; accreditation; and students’ rights and freedoms.
 Among the eighteen new reports included in this edition are statements on academic freedom and outside speakers, campus sexual assault, the inclusion of faculty on contingent appointments in academic governance, and salary-setting practices that unfairly disadvantage women faculty.

 Learn more here